top of page

 SOMETHING ABOUT THE FALL

-T. Coop sent us Do You Even Know and Back Home back in May and we laced them rather quickly. because of contributions from both Coop x ANT these are some of my favorite songs Ive been a part of.
+T. Coop sent us Do You Even Know and Back Home back in May and we laced them rather quickly.
+Because of contributions from both Coop x ANT these are some of my favorite songs Ive been a part of.

 I felt Back Home fit the mood of I Promise, I'm Good perfectly so this is definitely a preview to some of the sounds you are about to hear on the next tape.
 No More Poets was a writing exercise I composed while I was navigating between I Promise, I'm Good and Daydreams x Nightmares.
 The beat sounds like champagne poetry and I was in a pocket where I was writing great material to looped no drums beats (Westside Gunn Type).